-- A. "Applicant" means an individual who has applied at a qualified health care provider to receive discounted health care services. - B. "Client" means an individual whose application to receive discounted health care services has been approved by a qualified health care provider. - C. "Emergency care" is treatment for conditions of an acute, severe nature which are life, limb, or disability threats requiring immediate attention, where any delay in treatment would, in the judgment of the responsible physician, threaten life or loss of function of a patient or viable fetus, Section 25.5-3-103, C.R.S. - D. "Urgent care" is treatment needed because of an injury or serious illness that requires immediate treatment because the client's life or health may be in danger.
+- A. "Applicant" means an individual who has applied at a qualified health care provider to receive discounted health care services. - B. "Client" means an individual whose application to receive discounted health care services has been approved by a qualified health care provider. - C. "Emergency care" is treatment for conditions of an acute, severe nature which are life, limb, or disability threats requiring immediate attention, where any delay in treatment would, in the judgment of the responsible physician, threaten life or loss of function of a patient or viable fetus, Section 26-15-103, C.R.S. - D. "Urgent care" is treatment needed because of an injury or serious illness that requires immediate treatment because the client's life or health may be in danger. - E. "General provider" means any general hospital, birth center, community health clinic licensed or certified by the Department of Public Health and Environment pursuant to section 25-1.5-103(1) (a)(I) or (1)(a)(II), C.R.S., any health maintenance organization issued a certificate authority pursuant to section 10-16-402, C.R.S., and the University of Colorado Health Sciences Center when acting pursuant to section 26-15-106(5)(a)(I) or (5)(a)(II)(A), C.R.S.
+For the purposes of the program, "general provider" includes associated physicians. - F. "Qualified health care provider" means any general provider who is contracted with the Department to provide, and receive funding for, discounted health care services under the Colorado Indigent Care Program. - G. "Hospital provider" means any "qualified health care provider" that is a general hospital licensed or certified by the Department of Public Health and Environment pursuant to C.R.S. §25-1.5-103 and which operates inpatient facilities.

-- E. "General provider" means a general hospital, birth center, or community health clinic licensed or certified by the Department of Public Health and Environment pursuant to section 25-1.5-103(1)(a)(I) or (1)(a)(II), C.R.S., a federally qualified health center, as defined in 42 U.S.C.
-1395x (aa)(4), a rural health clinic, as defined in 42 U.S.C.
-1395x (aa)(2), a health maintenance organization issued a certificate authority pursuant to section 10-16-402, C.R.S., and the University of Colorado Health Sciences Center when acting pursuant to section 25.5-3-108 (5)(a)(I) or (5)(a)(II)(A), C.R.S.
-For the purposes of the program, "general provider" includes associated physicians. - 42 U.S.C.
-1395x is incorporated by reference.
-Such incorporation, however, excludes later amendments to or editions of the referenced material.
-Pursuant to 24-4-103(12.5), C.R.S., the Department of Health Care Policy and Financing maintains either electronic or written copies of the incorporated texts for public inspection.
-Copies may be obtained at a reasonable cost or examined during regular business hours at 1570 Grant Street, Denver, Colorado 80203.
-Additionally, any incorporated material in these rules may be examined at any State publications depository library. - F. "Qualified health care provider" means any general provider who is contracted with the Department to provide, and receive funding for, discounted health care services under the Colorado Indigent Care Program. - G. "Hospital provider" means any "qualified health care provider" that is a general hospital licensed or certified by the Department of Public Health and Environment pursuant to C.R.S. §25-1.5-103 and which operates inpatient facilities. - H. "State-owned hospital provider" is any "hospital provider" that is either owned or operated by the State. - I. "Local-owned hospital provider" is any "hospital provider" that is either owned or operated by a government entity other than the State. - J. "Private-owned hospital provider" is any "hospital provider" that is privately owned and operated.
+- H. "State-owned hospital provider" is any "hospital provider" that is either owned or operated by the State. - I. "Local-owned hospital provider" is any "hospital provider" that is either owned or operated by a government entity other than the State. - J. "Private-owned hospital provider" is any "hospital provider" that is privately owned and operated.